 How Much Can You Make Buying and Selling Amazon Return Pallets?

-If you buy Amazon pallets, you have a list of items like the above, then you need to start doing your own due diligence to figure out how much money you can make.
+If you buy Amazon return pallets, you have a list of items like the above, then you need to start doing your own due diligence to figure out how much money you can make.

 In a manifest like the above, you're given a list of Amazon ASINs.
 An ASIN is Amazon's unique code that it gives to each item in its catalog and each item can only have one page on Amazon.